LaunchCode-Education-Archived/csharp-web-development/src/chapters/introduction-and-setup/setup.rst

 operating systems.
 The SDK provides the runtime environment, as well as the virtual machine for compiling and running C# programs.
 .NET Core also notably contains the class library.
-This is the built-in code that takes care of common programming items like date object formatting, for example.
+This is the built-in code that takes care of common programming items like object types, for example.

 .. _compiling-csharp: